Capital City Go-Go vs. Grand Rapids Gold - Game Highlights

 Check out the Grand Rapids Gold Statistics

-- Iowa Wolves Surge to Defeat Rip City Remix 122-95 - Iowa Wolves
+- Iowa Wolves Sweep Rip City Remix in Dominant 136-117 Win - Iowa Wolves

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.